-Within this district, there is a potential opportunity to reconfigure or vacate Town Center Loop W to increase developable land immediately adjacent to I-5 after the complete street network is constructed, including the Park Place extension and Wilsonville Road intersection modifications (see Chapter 5 for a summary of those projects).
-If this option remains viable (requiring a future traffic analysis), this district and implementing zoning and site design standards would also apply to the vacated right-of-way.
+Within this district, there is a potential opportunity to reconfigure or vacate Town Center Loop W. to increase developable land immediately adjacent to I-5 after the complete street network is constructed, including the Park Place extension and Wilsonville Road intersection modifications (see Chapter 5 for a summary of those projects).
+If this is option is viable (requiring a future traffic analysis), this district and implementing zoning and site design standards would also apply to the vacated right-of-way.

-Mixed-Use
+Mixed Use

-The Mixed-Use District is the largest area of any district in Town Center.
-Focused on providing two- to four-story mixed-use development, the Mixed-Use District provides for a variety of land uses.
-Many parcels in this district are smaller parcels.
-Flexibility in building scale, land use, and site design increases redevelopment options.
-This district designation is also strategically located between other land use districts, as it offers the flexibility needed for complementary transitions between them.
-The Mixed-Use district designation is applied to the eastern boundary of Town Center Park where residential and smaller development could activate the park year-round.
+The Mixed Use District comprises the largest area of any district in Town Center.
+Focused on providing two- to four-story mixed use development, the Mixed Use District provides flexibility in the types and scale of land uses.
+Several parcels in these districts are smaller parcels, so providing flexibility in building scale, land use, and site design helps those properties redevelop more easily.
+The Mixed Use district designation is also applied to the eastern boundary of Town Center Park where residential and small commercial development are envisioned to activate the park year-round.

-Neighborhood Mixed-Use
+Neighborhood Mixed Use

 Town Center is next to existing single-family residential neighborhoods.
-The Neighborhood Mixed-Use district provides a transition between quieter residential neighborhoods and the lively Main Street District.
+The Neighborhood Mixed Use district provides a transition between quieter residential neighborhoods and the lively Main Street District.
 A mix of housing types, such as townhomes, apartments, and small-scale office and retail will cater to residents as well as Clackamas Community College students.
 East of Town Center Park, a mix of light activity uses such as townhomes and small-scale retail or cafes, will bring people to the park and provide a transition from the activity on main street to the residential neighborhoods adjacent to Town Center.
-Many of these types of uses already exist in nearby areas and would not result in a major shift from what is permitted today.
+Many of these types of uses already exist in nearby areas and this new zone would not result in a significant shift from what is permitted today.